Hot-rolled H-beam

 Related Products

-This standard is published under the fixed designation A500/A500M.
-The number following indicates the year of original adoption; in the case of revision, the year of the last revision; and in the parenthesis, the year of the last reapproval.
+This standard is issued under the fixed designation A500/A500M; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+A number in parentheses indicates the year of last reapproval.
 A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

 Consulting